Boudoir Photography: Poses, Accessories, and Tips

 Every model has had an uncomfortable encounter with a creepy photographer who won't stop staring.
 This is a surefire way to ensure your model never comes back or recommends you to anyone.

-Use Her Perspective
+#2 Use Their Perspective

 Now that those extreme basics are out of the way, make sure you are shooting shots from the model's perspective.